Thorstensen/Code-Examples/01 - Introduction to MassTransit/README.md

 ### How do I run this demo?

 1. Navigate to the src folder with your favorite terminal and find `docker-compose.yml`
 2. Found it?
 Nice.
-Run the folllowing command `docker-compose up`
+Run the folllowing command `docker-compose run masstransit`

 If you want to debug the code without installing rabbitmq?
 Run the following docker image: